 One of the first details to emerge about the Pixel 3 display comes from a reliable source.
 Shared via Twitter, Ben Geskin compared the new Pixel 3 with the Pixel 3 XL, showing off a notched display.

-Geskin has a good track record with leaks, but it's also backed up with a hardware leak, presumably from somewhere in the hardware supply chain.
-One may be based on the other, of course, but with these two displays side-by-side, we have a good idea of what each will offer.
+Geskin has a good track record with leaks, but it's also backed up with other leaks (below), presumably from somewhere in the hardware supply chain.

 Pixel 3、Pixel 3XL pic.twitter.com/00RDUbYX5p— Ice universe (@UniverseIce) May 28, 2018

-There has also been a suggestion that those two openings on the front a dual front cameras, although we'd treat this with caution: there are a lot of other sensors that would need an opening on the front, so we're not certain what hardware it might reveal.
+There has also been a suggestion that those two openings on the front mean dual front cameras, although we'd treat this with caution: there are a lot of other sensors that would need an opening on the front, so we're not certain what it might reveal.

 Google Pixel 3 and Pixel 3 XL: Hardware